vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 ![Screenshot of the vCenter integrated Workload Management page](./img/tko-on-vsphere-with-tanzu/tko-vwt09.jpg)

-The vCenter user interface shows that, in the current version, it is possible to install vSphere with Tanzu on the VDS networking stack as well as NSX-T Data Center as the networking solution.
+The vCenter UI shows that, in the current version, it is possible to install vSphere with Tanzu on the VDS networking stack as well as NSX-T Data Center as the networking solution.

 ![Workload Management on vSphere VDS Networking](./img/tko-on-vsphere-with-tanzu/tko-vwt10.jpg)